 Brookside Cemetery website index

-Brookside Cemetery map
+and here is the Brookside Cemetery map

 Winnipeg Free Press obituaries from about 1999 to the present.
 Free of charge

 Winnipeg Free Press Archives website.
 The entire newspaper from 1874 to the present is searchable.
 Membership required.